Percy Bland

-Under Bland's leadership, downtown Meridian was transformed into a vibrant space.
-From the Sela Ward project to the Highway 59/20 lighting project which was funded and supported by the State of Mississippi, his leadership paved the way for the city's future.
-Downtown businesses like Castle Pipeline established their new corporate headquarters in downtown Meridian, and because of the Go Cup Ordinance that allowed citizens to walk with an open container in a specific district of the downtown area more restaurants like the Three-foot Brewery were established.
+Under Bland's leadership, the Threefoot Hotel became a reality, the Highway 59/20 lighting project was completed which was funded and supported by the State of Mississippi, downtown businesses like Castle Pipeline established their new corporate headquarters in downtown Meridian and because of the Go Cup Ordinance, more restaurants like the Three-foot Brewery were established.

 Early life and family

 Percy Bland was born in Crystal Springs, Mississippi on September 23, 1970.
-Bland grew up in Jackson, Mississippi and attended St. Joseph High School, Bland later earned a B.S in chemistry at Xavier University of Louisiana of New Orleans, and played collegiate basketball.
+Bland grew up in Jackson, Mississippi and attended St. Joseph High School, Bland later earned a B.S. in chemistry at Xavier University of Louisiana of New Orleans, and played collegiate basketball.
 Bland also earned a Master's of Public Health (MPH) degree at the University of Southern Mississippi.

 Bland met his wife Deidre in Atlanta and the couple was married on August 15, 1999.
-Percy's wife Deidre is now the community engagement specialist for the Meridian Public School System.
+They have two children.
+Deidre currently sells real estate in Mississippi and Alabama.

 Career

 Bland went on to work for the Fulton County Health Department in Atlanta, Georgia where he served as an epidemiologist in the Tuberculosis Control Department.
 Bland returned to Mississippi and began employment as the Human Resources Director and Marketing Director with the G.A.
 Carmichael Family Health Center.
 Bland came to Meridian to own and operate a State Farm Insurance Agency.
-Bland continues to run and manage a very successful insurance Agency.
+Bland continues to run and manage a very successful insurance agency selling property, casualty and life insurance in Mississippi and Alabama.

 Community involvement

 In 2007, Bland served as co-chair to pass a bond issue for the first major renovations and improvements to Meridian's public schools in more than 20 years.
 The bond issue was for $19.5 million.
 The bond issue passed on March 27, 2007, with 71.3%.

-Bland also helped establish the Magnolia Youth Sports Association and still runs his own Summer Basketball Camp.
+Bland also helped establish the Magnolia Youth Sports Association.
 Bland helped establish the First Tee Golf Program in Meridian, the first in the state, a golf program aimed at improving the quality of life of primarily inner-city children.